Free Phlebotomy Practice Tests

 Phlebotomy Certification Test Content Description

-As previously mentioned, there is no single recognized exam or program of study to become a Phlebotomy Technician.
-Each state has their own requirements on which licenses or certifications Phlebotomy Technicians must hold, and candidates must enter the correct corresponding program to meet their state’s requirements.
+Because there is no single recognized exam or program of study to become a Phlebotomy Technician and programs vary by state, candidates must enter the correct corresponding program to meet their state’s requirements.

 In general, there are six most commonly used pathways to becoming a Phlebotomy Technician.
 For each pathway, there are a number of different ways candidates can qualify.
 They are as follows: